 Course Developer Bio: Daryl Nault, MS, MSiMR

 Daryl Nault has experience assisting with integrative health studies ranging from basic science bench work and clinical trials to qualitative analysis and systematic reviews.
 According to Daryl, she centers her interest on exploring “health cognition” to involve the exploration of how and why humans process health information within the confines of one's minds.
 She continues to share that this is centered on the appropriate use of secondary data analysis.
-Daryl is currently working on publishing her thesis in the area of electronic health literacy in herbal supplement users, as well as a portion on the influence of media on the general understanding of scientific evidence.
+Her most recent publication is a Comparative Analysis on reporting discrepancies between media and scientific health research.
+It can be accessed here:

 Education and Experience

-Daryl Nault earned a Bachelors of Arts in Psychology at Roanoke College.
+Daryl Nault earned her BA in Psychology at Roanoke College.
 Her professional career began in mental health, where she remained for several years.
 During this time, Daryl focused primarily on behavior change techniques.
 Next, she started a career in fitness and wellness, where she learned and taught nutrition and lifestyle modification strategies.
 While working full time, Daryl earned a Masters of Science in Nutrition from the University of Bridgeport.
 Most recently, she honed her Complementary and Integrative Health research skills at the Helfgott Research Institute (of the National University of Natural Medicine) in Portland, Oregon.